melashu/kCinema/README.md

 # kCinema

 kCinema is a movie store app.
-It is built using react, react-redux, axios, CSS, and using external APIs.
+The app was built using react, react-redux, Axios, CSS, and external APIs.I used Axios to fetch remote API dates.
+The app enables users to filter our serious movies using a dropdown button.
+Users can search for any film by entering the movie title in the search box.
+Users can see the details of each movie.

 ## Built With